 - operational activities

 The resident is expected to complete a research project with a corresponding manuscript, MUE, P&T drug monograph, P&T minutes and pharmacy newsletter.
-In addition, the resident is expected to present either a CE or CME to the medical staff and present their research findings at the Florida Residency Conference.
+In addition, the resident is expected to present a CE, and present their research findings at the Florida Residency Conference.

 The PGY1 residency program core rotations include: